 11. Is tipping expected in Sri Lanka?

 Tipping is generally expected in Sri Lanka, but Sri Lankan people have a wonderful, laid-back attitude.
 I suggest reading our tipping in Sri Lanka piece by our co-founder Tom on the intricacies of tipping in Sri Lanka.
+BUT please note, as of May 2021, ETG holidays to Sri Lanka are tip-inclusive, so you don’t need to stress about tipping your guides and drivers on your Sri Lanka holiday.

 Is there anything else you need to know before you travel to Sri Lanka?